Keller-Michael/markdown_from_table_or_structure/README.md

 ## Description

-Executable classes and the ABAP Development Tools console as an output area for information are particularly useful when using the SAP Business Technology platform (SAP BTP).
-With this sample class you are able to generate a [Markdown](https://en.wikipedia.org/wiki/Markdown) table from an internal table or structure in your ABAP code.
-The advantage is that a Markdown table can be easily prepared and processed: You can use online editors such as [Dillinger](https://dillinger.io/) or offline editors such as [Visual Studio Code](https://code.visualstudio.com/) with suitable plugins such as Markdown.
-Not to forget: Markdown plays a huge role on GitHub.
+Executable classes (F9) and the [ABAP Development Tools console](https://developers.sap.com/tutorials/abap-environment-console-application.html) as an output area for information are particularly useful when using the SAP Business Technology Platform (SAP BTP).
+With this [example class](./src/zmke_cl_markdown.clas.abap) you are able to generate a [Markdown](https://en.wikipedia.org/wiki/Markdown) table from an internal table or structure in your ABAP code.

+The advantage is that a Markdown table can be easily prepared and processed: You can use online editors such as [Dillinger](https://dillinger.io/) or offline editors such as [Visual Studio Code](https://code.visualstudio.com/) with suitable plugins such as "Markdown All in One" and "Markdown Emoji".
+Not to forget: Markdown plays a huge role on GitHub :wink:

 ## Example